ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-nginx.md

 ```sh
 nano /etc/nginx/nginx.conf
 ```
-Replace the default server block code with the following and also you can replace example.com with your Domainname.
+Replace the default server block code with the following and you can also replace example.com with your Domain name.

 ```nginx
 server {